 Since the government came to power in June 2017, they have been negotiating the conditions for leaving the European Union.

 This promise is not an easy one to measure because there is no widely agreed definition of the “best possible deal for Britain”.
-That said, we don’t actually have anything to measure yet because the deal (actually the ‘draft withdrawal agreement‘) that emerged in November 2018 was rejected by parliament in January 2019.
+That said, we don’t actually have anything to measure yet because the deal (actually the ‘draft withdrawal agreement‘) that emerged in November 2018 was rejected by parliament.
 So for this policy to be delivered we would need a new deal to be negotiated with the EU and accepted by Parliament.

-Given the government has negotiated and delivered a deal, we can say this policy is very much ‘in progress’, though clearly there is still a lot to do.
+Given the government has negotiated an initial deal.
+That means that despite the uncertainly we can say this policy is ‘in progress’.
 Follow this policy to stay tuned.